onmax/cssify/README.md

 # css4ify

-A simple tool to convert CSS to JSON.
+A simple tool to convert CSS to JSON and JSON to CSS.

 - 🌲 Uses [`csstree`](https://github.com/csstree/csstree) to parse CSS
 - 🚀 ESM support